Delivering leadership assessment & hiring (from home)

 By utilising so many different ways of assessing candidates (initial video calls with a senior NSCG consultant, client telephone calls, a panel presentation, psychometric testing, referencing and timed written exercises), we were able to identify the strongest candidate amongst a shortlist of very able leaders.

 They had the right technical experience and competencies.
-As importantly, they were the best fit for working style and the ambition to maximise customer service levels.
+Equally as important, they were the best fit for working style and the ambition to maximise customer service levels.
 The candidate was offered, accepted and we supported them through to taking up their new role.

 “NSCG really took the time to understand exactly the type of person we were looking for, digging way beyond the job description and person spec.
 The shortlist was exceptionally strong, with a broad range of experience across the diverse candidates and gave us the luxury of more than one appointable candidate.”